Korat Town

 The Northeastern town of Nakorn Ratchisima, commonly known as Korat, is located about 250 kilometers (160 miles) from Bangkok, Korat is essentially the gateway to a region Thais refer to as Isan, an area with its own distinct culture and cuisine.
-The city was also home to a major US Air Force base during the Vietnam war era.
+The city was also home to a major US Air Force base during the Vietnam war era, and over the years since, a lot of veterans have returned to the area to retire.

 Every year from March 23 to 3 April they hold a festival in Thao Suranaree's honor, and this is perhaps the best time to visit Korat, although be warned that its also one of the hottest times of the year!
 The area around the shrine is turned into a sort of county fair with many booths selling local products, household goods, etc. There are also a few rides for the kiddies, a stage where local high school bands perform by day and more well known Thai pop stars may be seen at night.